-It can happen to anyone and it threatens everyone’s basic right to live free of violence.
+It happens mostly to women, and it threatens our basic right to live free of violence.

-In 2019, police in Peel responded to more than 19,000 incidents of family and intimate partner disputes.
+In 2020, police in Peel responded to more than 18,000 incidents of family and intimate partner violence.
 On average, that’s 50 disputes every day or 2 every hour.
 That’s just what gets reported.
 Most incidents are not reported.

 Violence and abuse can lead to poor physical and mental health, serious injuries and even homicide.

-- Peel Police reported that the highest number of calls they receive are family and intimate partner violence related.
+- Peel Police reported that the highest number of incidents are family and intimate partner violence related.

-- There were 13 family and intimate partner homicides in Peel Region in 2019.
+- There were 6 intimate partner homicides in Peel Region in 2020.

-- Up to 37% of Peel's population has experienced child abuse before the age of 16.
+- Up to 37% of individuals 20 years or older in Peel have experienced child abuse before the age of 16.

-On February 13, 2020, Regional Council unanimously passed a motion and the Region of Peel was directed to work with Brampton, Caledon and Mississauga, as well as Peel Regional Police, Ontario Provincial Police, and more than 10 community organizations to develop an awareness campaign to address the issue of domestic violence in the Region of Peel.
+On February 13, 2020, Regional Council unanimously passed a motion for the Region of Peel to work with Brampton, Caledon and Mississauga, as well as Peel Regional Police, Ontario Provincial Police, and more than 10 community organizations to create ongoing awareness about domestic violence in the Region of Peel.

 Peel families and youth struggle to thrive due to family violence, mental health and addictions issues and systemic discrimination.
-On October 22, 2020 Regional Council adopted Peel's Community Safety and Well-being Plan (CSWB).
+On October 22, 2020 Regional Council adopted Peel's Community Safety and Well-being Plan.

 Family violence has been identified as a focus area of the plan.